-“A Champion for All” tells about a young a martial artist who competes in an MMA tournament in Japan, hoping to win the championship belt and thereby gain the acceptance of his American biological father whom he has never met.
+“A Champion for All” tells about a young martial artist who competes in an martial arts tournament in Japan, hoping to win the championship belt and thereby gain the acceptance of his American biological father whom he has never met.

 Our hero wins the tournament — but learns too late that the victory brings with it life-long servitude to an international crime syndicate.